mezo-org/musd/docs/rfc-microloans.md

 - The system sends the borrowed MUSD to the user and creates a MicroTrove to track their collateral and debt.
 - In addition to the amount borrowed, an issuance fee will be added to the user's initial debt.
 - An ongoing fixed interest rate will be also be charged on the user's debt.
+**Note:**A given address may only have one Microtrove at a time.
+However, an address may have an MUSD trove and a Microtrove simultaneously.

 #### Closing a Microloan